Why is Hue referred to by British newspapers as the "capital" of Vietnamese vegetarian cuisine?

 Phóng viên Anh trong chuyến du lịch Huế, khám phá thủ phủ ẩm thực chay của Việt Nam hồi tháng 6

-British reporter on a trip to Hue, exploring the vegetarian culinary capital of Vietnam in June
+British journalists on a trip to Hue, exploring Vietnam's vegetarian culinary capital in June.

-The British reporter was impressed with the details: "The meals of the Nguyen Dynasty kings often had 50 different dishes.
-But it was these things that inspired the creativity of the chefs in ancient Hue."
-According to Daniel Stables, Hue's vegetarian cuisine has deep roots in the Nguyen Dynasty.
-The kings' meals often had up to 50 dishes, and it was this luxury and sophistication that inspired the creativity of the royal chefs.
+The British journalist was impressed by the details: "The meals of the Nguyen dynasty kings often consisted of 50 different dishes.
+But it was precisely these extravagance that inspired the creativity of chefs in ancient Hue."
+According to Daniel Stables, Hue's vegetarian cuisine has deep roots in the Nguyen dynasty.
+The kings' meals often included up to 50 dishes, and this luxury and sophistication inspired the creativity of the royal chefs.

-During the Nguyen Dynasty, there were devout Buddhists who ate vegetarian food on holidays throughout the year.
-The combination of religion and the luxury of multi-course banquets led the royal chefs to develop the most sophisticated vegetarian cuisine in the world.
-This also created a unique and sophisticated feature for Vietnamese cuisine in general.
+During the Nguyen Dynasty, devout Buddhists observed vegetarianism on holidays throughout the year.
+The combination of religion and a penchant for lavish banquets led court chefs to develop one of the most sophisticated vegetarian cuisines in the world.
+This simultaneously contributed to the unique and refined character of Vietnamese cuisine in general.

 Empty